+Despite the name, gloriosa lily is not a member of the Lilium family at all, but rather a tuberous-rooted, perennial climber that belongs to the same Colcicaceae family as the autumn crocuses.
 In the spring, the gloriosa lily sends out tall stems from its thick, tuberous roots.
-The stems grow quickly and from mid-summer to fall develop flowers that can be nodding or opening upwards.
+The stems grow quickly producing leaves with tendrils that allow it climb up a trellis or other support.
+From mid-summer to fall, the plant develops large flowers that can be nodding or opening upwards.
 After the bloom, the stems die back.

 |Soil Type||Sandy, loamy|

 |Bloom Time||Summer, fall|